adityajbir/Parallel_Computing_Project_2024/Report.md

   <img src="graphs/bitonicSort/comp_large_times_matrix_2^24_input_random.jpeg" alt="Bitonic Sort - Comp Large Min,Max,Avg, Variance Time Input Random" width="49%" />
   <img src="graphs/bitonicSort/comp_large_times_matrix_2^28_input_random.jpeg" alt="Bitonic Sort - Comp Large Min,Max,Avg, Variance Time Input Random" width="49%" />
 </p>
+The analysis of the computation time plots (min, max, average, and variance) across varying matrix sizes and processor counts highlights how the parallel bitonic sort algorithm scales with both strong and weak scaling approaches.
+For smaller matrix sizes, such as 2<sup>16</sup>, the algorithm shows strong scaling up to 128 processors.
+However, beyond that, particularly at 256 and 512 processors, there is an increase in both average and maximum times, indicating inefficiencies likely caused by communication overhead and synchronization costs.
+This suggests that for small datasets, adding more processors does not yield further performance benefits and can, in fact, degrade performance due to overhead.

+For larger matrix sizes like 2<sup>20</sup>, 2<sup>24</sup>, and 2<sup>28</sup>, the algorithm demonstrates better strong scaling.
+The average and maximum times decrease smoothly as the number of processors increases, with no significant jumps or inefficiencies, even at 512 processors.
+This shows that the algorithm can efficiently handle larger datasets by distributing the computational workload across more processors.
+Importantly, the variance in computation times remains close to zero across all processor counts, indicating that the workload is evenly balanced among the processors, which is crucial for maintaining efficiency in a parallel system.

+In terms of weak scaling, where both input size and processor count increase proportionally, the algorithm performs well.
+Across all matrix sizes, the average and maximum times per processor steadily decrease with more processors, and the variance remains minimal, reflecting good load balancing.
+For larger input sizes like 2<sup>28</sup>, although the absolute computation time is higher due to the size of the data, the system effectively reduces the per-rank computation time as processors are added.

+In summary, the parallel bitonic sorting algorithm scales effectively for large datasets with minimal variance in computation times across processors, reflecting a well-balanced workload distribution.
+However, for smaller datasets, adding too many processors introduces inefficiencies, particularly at higher processor counts, due to communication overhead.

 ### Data generation and Correctness check (Min, Max, Avg., Variance)
 <p float="left">